Codes and Frequencies

 Respondents who received the question associated with INSULIN were also asked if they were currently taking diabetic pills, also called oral agents or oral hypoglycemic agents, to lower their blood sugar (DIAPILLS).

-Apart from universe changes, the INSULIN variable is completely comparable over time.
+Apart from universe changes and major questionnaire changes introduced in 2019, the INSULIN variable is largely comparable over time.

 In 1976, diabetic patients were first asked if they had ever taken insulin.
 Participants who responded "yes" (INSULINEV = 2) were then asked if they are now taking insulin.
 In 1989, this question was asked of persons ages 18 and older who have confirmed diabetes.